Simphony to QuickBooks Integration via Shogo: Methods, Setup and Key Considerations

 QuickBooks customer profile for Customer - Simphoney Itemized Sales Receipts showing details, financial summary, and transaction tabs.

-2. As of now, All the sales will be recorded as “All Sales” Item.
+2. As of now, all the sales will be recorded as “All Sales” Item.

 Oracle Symphony items mapped to QuickBooks items with default All Sales settings and editable item mapping list for syncing.